natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-7B.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The aircraft has a lightweight body and a good engine making it very capable of dealing with any kind of enemy.
 It has decent manoeuvrability for its battle rating, although not as good as the other Yaks.
 It is most efficient up to 4,000 m (13,123 ft).
 It's not recommended to use in a turn fight, but if necessary extending the flaps helps a lot.
 It can climb well making flying away not so difficult.
-The Yak 7B can withstand from 10 G to -8 G.
+The Yak-7B can withstand from 10 G to -8 G.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics